-David came by to get me at 9:50.
+David came by to get me at 9:50 for rehab (for my hand).
 I was sick from something I ate with gluten, so I was running late.
 Then he drove me to my doctor's office by mistake!
 Fortunately, it's only a few blocks away from the Quantum Rehabilitation Center.
 That's another advantage of living in a small town!
 Nothing is too far away.

 I only had a little bit of time to say hi to everyone before I had to go to class.
 Dominique came by while I was there.
 She used to work there at the coffee place, but now she runs the new Panda Express, elsewhere on the campus.
 It was nice to see her.
 The women who used to work with her were very glad to see her, and they all hugged.